 Reduces professional burnout syndrome - with long hours, and stressful situations, many professionals experience burnout at some point in their careers.
 Mindfulness practices can offer ways to develop improved coping skills and increase job satisfaction.

-Your donation will help sponsor our candidates for our training programs and retreats.
+Your TAX-DEDUCTABLE donation will HELP support US TO PROVIDE refuge, compassion, training programs and retreats.